 The active IR region comprises of \textit{near infrared} (NIR) and \textit{shortwave infrared} (SWIR), characterized by reflective material properties, which require an (invisible) IR light to reveal the scene.

-\textbf{NIR} is placed right next to the red-color of the visible spectrum, with increased wavelength, which is reflected in the visual similarities of VIS and NIR images (Figure \ref{fig:modality}).
-Intuitively, in our Experiment 1, we observe that when comparing \textit{VIS-NIR} faces, the SSIM score accounts for 0.479 (Figure \ref{fig:SSIM_score}).
-NIR is instrumental in CFR, as it remains invariant to lighting-direction and low-light conditions and hence is employed in monitoring and night-surveillance \cite{4107567}.
+\textbf{NIR} is placed right next to the red-channel of the visible spectrum, with increased wavelength, which is exhibited in the visual similarities between VIS and NIR images (Figure \ref{fig:modality}).
+We observe this in Experiment 1 when comparing \textit{VIS-NIR} faces, where the SSIM score is 0.479 (Figure \ref{fig:SSIM_score}).
+NIR is instrumental in CFR, as it remains invariant to lighting-direction and low-light conditions and, hence, is employed for monitoring and night-surveillance \cite{4107567}.